equinor/sdp-omnia/README.md

 ### Helm
 On top of Kubernetes we run Helm.
 Helm is a way of deploying configurable _packages_ of K8s manifests into a K8s cluster.
 ### Flux
-To operate a K8s cluster that has a _Single Source of Truth_, deploy K8s resources in a _declarative way_, and provide _configuration traceability_, we use Weaveworks Flux as a GitOps controller.
+To operate a K8s cluster that has a _Single Source of Truth_, deploy K8s resources in a _declarative way_, and provide _configuration traceability_, we use (FluxCD/Flux)[https://github.com/fluxcd/flux] as a GitOps controller.
 This ensures that the cluster state mirrors the configuration in our Git repository.
 ### Vmware velero
 To backup both Persistent Volumes and K8s manifests, we deploy Vmware Velero.
 Velero is configured with a seperate Azure Resource group and Storage account.
 Velero runs on a schedule to take snapshots of the Azure Disks and the deployed K8s manifests.
 ### Sealed Secrets